 Administrative safeguards encompass more than half the HIPAA Security Rule requirements and are intended to help HIPAA-covered entities manage the conduct of their – and their business associate’s – workforce in relation to the protection of that information.
 Like the technical and physical safeguards, many of these items are not mandatory but “addressable”.
 This means that all covered entities must give full consideration to each point and assess the relevance of that measure to their own organization.
 If it is not appropriate to implement a particular (addressable) safeguard – or if it is possible to implement alternative safeguards that offer a similar or greater degree of protection – this is permissible.

 Having administrative safeguards in place, in combination with other safeguards, makes it easier for security officers to prevent ePHI data breaches and it also allows them to take rapid action when data is compromised or is otherwise exposed.

-This basically calls for those responsible for security in healthcare organizations to evaluate preexisting security controls, to accurately and thoroughly analyze risks and to document solutions and translate these into policies and procedures.
+This basically calls for those responsible for security in healthcare organizations to evaluate preexisting security controls, to accurately and thoroughly analyze risks, document solutions and translate these into policies and procedures.